Stamp duty in Western Australia

 Unless you qualify for an exemption, stamp duty is an unavoidable cost that comes with buying a home.
 And at no small sum, it’s crucial to budget for it early on in your property search so you’re not caught out when you can least afford it.

 Use an online calculator specific to Western Australia so you have an accurate estimate of how much you will need to pay.
-Once you know the amount, factor it into your deposit, this way you won’t be borrowing to pay the bills.
+Once you know the amount, factor it into your upfront costs, this way you won’t be borrowing to pay the bills.

 Finally, speak to a professional such as a conveyancer, solicitor or mortgage broker to provide you with detailed advice tailored to your situation.